DSL04/Levee/README.md

 Welcome to the SEG3125 class project - Levee Jazz web app!
 This app is developed as part of the course SEG3125 and was developed in a nuxt environment.

+## NOTE

+ALL IMAGES, VIDEOS, AND OTHER RESOURCES WERE UTILIZED FOR A FICTIONAL COMPANY.
+ANYTHING SAID IN THIS WEB APP IS PURELY FICTIONAL AND DOES NOT REFLECT THE REAL WORLD.

 ## Technologies

 - Vue.js